- This post contains affiliate links. Read more here.

 And what it can do for you is amazing.

 I discovered it randomly while browsing, and I’m here to tell you that it works.
-Trust me, I have tried many dog hair removal tools, and this is among the best—at $8!
+Trust me, I have tried many dog hair removal tools, and this is among the best—and it’s under $10.

 This humble block of rock not only collects fur, hair, and fuzz, it sweeps away any pilling too.
 It gets rid of it everywhere, from armrests, to cushions, to your favorite sweater.